Nobunaga Concerto

 Nobunaga Concerto (信長, Nobunaga Kontseruto) is a Japanese manga series written and illustrated by Ayumi Ishii.
-It has been serialized in Shogakukan's Monthly Shōnen Sunday since May 2009, with its chapters collected in twenty-two tankōbon volumes as of February 2022.
+It was serialized in Shogakukan's Monthly Shōnen Sunday from May 2009 to September 2026, with its chapters collected in 23 tankōbon volumes as of August 2026.

 A ten-episode anime television series adaptation was broadcast on Fuji TV from July to September 2014.
 An eleven-episode television drama adaptation was also broadcast on Fuji TV from October to December 2014.
 A live-action film premiered in Japan in January 2016.

 As of February 2016, the Nobunaga Concerto manga had over 3.5 million copies in circulation.
 In 2012, the manga won the 57th Shogakukan Manga Award for the shōnen category.

 Plot

-The story centers around Saburō, a high school boy who time-travels to Japan's Sengoku Era.
-He must become Oda Nobunaga, the famed warlord who helps unite Japan.
+The story centers on Saburō, a high school student who travels back in time to Japan's Sengoku era.
+There, he must become Oda Nobunaga, the famed warlord who helped unite Japan.